Tortricinae

 (NCBI-index: 572802)

-One of the Acleris-species that is quite easy to recognize is the Golden Leafroller Moth (Acleris holmiana).
-The forewing is yellowish-brown with a lighter color at the base and the apex.
-Especially the white triangular spot halfway down the costa makes it unique to recognize this species.
-The flying period is one period from June to the beginning of September and the wingspan is 10-15mm.
+One of the Acleris species that is relatively easy to recognise is the Golden Leafroller Moth (Acleris holmiana).
+The forewing is yellowish-brown with a lighter colour at the base and the apex.
+Especially the white triangular spot halfway down the costa makes it unique to recognise this species.
+The flying period is from June to the beginning of September, and the wingspan is 10-15 mm.
 The larvae feed between two spun leaves.
-Host plant: Hawthorn, Apple, Pear, and Rose.
+Host plant: Hawthorn, Apple, Pear, Rose.
 Dutch name: Rode driehoekbladroller.
 Frisian name:

 Flying period: